joshminnie/zsh-custom/README.md

 **2. Update your .zshrc configuration**

-Update your .zshrc configuration be defining the variable, `ZSH_CUSTOM`.
+Update your .zshrc configuration by defining the variable, `ZSH_CUSTOM`.
 You may already have this defined or at least present in the original file.
 If you do just uncomment it and update the value.

 ```
 ZSH_CUSTOM=/path/to/.zsh-custom
 ```

 **3. Restart your zshell.**

 ```
 $> source $ZSH/oh-my-zsh.sh